Outine/Mac-ZbarDemo/README.md

 And compile and install zbar.

-Then my demos should work, but only on Mac with isight webcam or something.
+Then my demos should work, but might depend on the mac's built in camera or something.

+I'm using python and not C++ because python is nice and I understand it better than C - but some of the examples there give c code instead.